Wildlife of Algeria: Flora

 In the north, the native flora includes the Algerian oak, Atlas cedar, and other conifers.
 The grape vine is indigenous to the coast.
 In the Sahara region, some oases have date palms.
 Acacia with wild olives are the predominant flora in the remainder of the Sahara.

 In the south, the critically endangered Saharan cypress is endemic in Algeria.

-In Algeria forest cover is around 1% of the total land area, equivalent to 1,949,000 hectares (ha) of forest in 2020, up from 1,667,000 ha in 1990.
+In Algeria forest cover is around 1% of the total land area, equivalent to 1,949,000 ha of forest in 2020, up from 1,667,000 ha in 1990.
 In 2020, naturally regenerating forest covered 1,439,000 ha and planted forest covered 510,000 ha.
 Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 6% of the forest area was found within protected areas.
 For the year 2015, 80% of the forest area was reported to be under public ownership, 18% private ownership and 2% with ownership listed as other or unknown.